Institute for Women's Leadership at Rutgers University

-The Institute for Women's Leadership (IWL) at Rutgers University is a consortium of ten units based at the Rutgers-New Brunswick campus.
-It is dedicated for the study of women and gender advocacy on behalf of gender equity, and the promotion of women's leadership locally, nationally, and globally.
-Established in 1991 by former Dean of Douglass Residential College, Mary S. Hartman.
-The institute has been led by Rebecca Mark since January 2020.
+The Institute for Women's Leadership (IWL) at Rutgers University is a consortium based at the Rutgers-New Brunswick campus.
+This structure is exemplary in its ability to work collaboratively and enable units to speak and act collectively.
+The consortium values feminist perspectives, evidence based-research, intersectional analysis, inclusion and community.
+The programs, research, and the collective work of the IWL consortium position Rutgers University-New Brunswick as a premier site for deepening research and expanding opportunities to develop women’s leadership for social change.

+The Institute for Women's Leadership was established in 1991 by Mary S. Hartman, former Dean of Douglass Residential College.
+Alison R. Bernstein was appointed director in July, 2011 and served and served a five year term until her death on June 30, 2016.
+Lisa Hetfield, longtime associate director and director of development) served as interim director beginning in July, 2016 and remained in that role until Rebecca Mark was appointed director in January, 2020.
+Meghan Rehbeinbegan her tenure a s director in July 2025.
+Rehbein brings significant expertise in strategic planning and organizational development to this role, which she is undertaking while continuing to serve as the eleventh Dean of Douglass, a position she has held since July 2022.

 IWL leads activities in three broad areas: Model leadership programs for women in the public and private sectors, interdisciplinary research on women's leadership, and collaborative programs that utilize the experience of unit members for the benefit of the consortium.

 Research and publications

 The Institute for Women's Leadership conducts research on women's leadership and lives.
 The IWL disseminates its findings through books, reports, transcripts, and documentaries about women leaders, as well as fact sheets and data on the status of women in New Jersey, the United States, and the world.
 The goal is to encourage the interdisciplinary examination of leadership in the different contexts of science, technology, politics and public policy, the arts, business, law, the humanities, higher education, and the global arena, while considering perspectives of gender, race, ethnicity, and age in exercising leadership.